Appa002/z71200-runtime/README.md

 #### Storing tagged words on the stack or registers

-The interpreter actually keeps track of a stack and registers that can be used to store and load arguments like one might in traditional assembly machines.
+The interpreter actually keeps track of a stack and registers that can be used to store and load arguments like one might in traditional virtual machines.
 This is actually entirely unnecessary and the expectation is that the client code interpolates repeated arguments in the right places.
 However, it may be ergonomic to use in few situations.
 "PushArg" (33) reads the next tagged word and puts it onto the stack.
 "PullArg" (34) pops one argument from the stack and presents it "in its place".
 Ie if you write the sequence `Color, PullArg`  the colour will be set to whatever argument is pulled from the stack.
 This errors if no argument is on the stack, however, you can provide a default via "PullArgOr" (35) which reads the next tagged word and provides it as a default if the stack is empty.
 The register-based manipulations with "LoadReg" (36), "FromReg" (37), and "FromRegOr" (38) are analogous but they all take an integer word for the register id to reference.
 There are `usize` many registers.

+### Environment Variable

+The child process has the following environment variables injected to set up communication with these POSIX objects.

+- `"z71200_PROTOCOL_VERSION"`: The protocol version expected by the server, currently `1`.
+Changes every time the number or nature of the tagged word or unix socket protocol changes.
+In principle, independent of crate version number, since certain updates can be done without affecting the protocol.
+- `"z71200_SHM"`: The path to the shared memory file.
+- `"z71200_SEM_LOCK"`: The path to the "Lock" semaphore.
+- `"z71200_SEM_READY"`: The path to the "Ready" semaphore.
+- `"z71200_SOCK"`: The path to the UNIX socket.